 They came to the United States knowing no one when Joseph was 3, Farzinzad said, living first in Manhattan and Queens, then New Jersey, back to Manhattan and eventually, Connecticut.

 She had an interest in karate, and in order to further pursue her black belt degrees, she traveled to Japan to study with Masutatsu (Mas) Oyama, the founder of Kyokushinkai Karate.
 She is one of only five women in the world to receive a third-degree black belt under his signature, which she earned in 1993, the year before his death.

 “I went to Japan not just to show that I could earn the black belt, but also I fought to change the law for women to learn karate in Iran,” Farzinzad said.

 “It was hard to start over again here but my husband is more comfortable, and our kids are doing well in school and have other opportunities,” Farzinzad said.
 “I’ve never been as happy as I am in Avon.
 People are educated and so understanding.”

-She eventually earned her fifth-degree black belt in karate, which gives her the title of Shihan; thus the name she goes by, and the name of her business.
+She eventually earned her sixth-degree black belt in karate, which gives her the title of Shihan; thus the name she goes by, and the name of her business.